 PTSD is a serious issue.
 Get help from a mental health professional as soon as you can.
-And when you’re ready to pursue legal action, contact a personal injury attorney.
+And when you’re ready to pursue legal action, contact a personal injury attorney or a car accident lawyer.
 Your mental health is precious to us, your loved ones, and the professionals who will care for you.
 Take action and get on the road to recovery.
 You can do this!

 HERE'S WHAT TO DO NEXT

 If you or a loved one have been injured and think you might have a case, call us now for a free consultation.